 Came out really, really well.
 The treacle made it only slightly darker in colour (so still not sure quite what went into the really dark brown stuff we encountered in County Cork last month) but definitely added a subtle depth of flavour.

-- No need to knead dough or leave it to rise/prove etc.
+No need to knead the dough or leave it to rise or prove.

-- Shape dough into ball then flatten into a circle about an inch deep.
+Shape the dough into a ball, then flatten into a circle about an inch deep.

-- I’ve taken to slicing parallel lines across the top with a sharp knife at two angles to form diamonds.
-Not traditional for soda bread but I like it more than the more traditional quartering.
+I've taken to slicing parallel lines across the top with a sharp knife at two angles to form diamonds.
+Not traditional for soda bread but I like it more than traditional quartering.

-- Bake for 20 minutes in pre-heated oven at 210 (fan assisted) or 230 (non-fan).
-(If you don’t like a very slightly moist and dense bread, which I do, leave it in a couple of minutes longer).
+Bake for 20 minutes in a pre-heated oven at 210c (fan assisted) or 230c (non-fan).
+If you don't like a very slightly moist and dense bread, which I do, leave it in a couple of minutes longer.